CMU police interacted with suspect multiple times before shooting

 "The gun was registered to his father, and ... we saw for sure that [Davis] came from the parking lot into our residence hall with the gun and the father was upstairs at that time," Yeagley said.

-Davis allegedly escaped from the dormitory on foot, sending the campus into a lockdown and launching a citywide manhunt for the alleged shooter before being found and arrested Saturday morning.
+Davis allegedly escaped from the dormitory on foot, leading to a campus lockdown and a citywide manhunt for the alleged shooter.

+Davis appeared to be incoherent and suffering from hypothermia when he was arrested Saturday morning, Yeagley said.
+He is "in custody, under guard at a hospital," he added.

+Davis is charged with two counts of homicide-open murder and possession of a weapon to commit murder, the university said in a statement on Saturday.

 CMU President George Ross praised police and faculty members Saturday for following the safety protocols and safely locking the campus down "in minutes."